newghost/blog/build-chromium-issues.md

     kris@kris-pc:~/x-tools/toolchain-build$ ct-ng build.2

 Version list of A8 device:
-We notice that the version of linux kernal is very new but the version of gcc (4.4.6) is lower than Debian based (4.6.3), will use this build and have a try, wish it works:
+Notice that the version of linux kernal is very new but the version of gcc (4.4.6) is lower than Debian based (4.6.3), will use this build and have a try, wish it works:

     [INFO ]  Extracting and patching toolchain components [EXTRA]    Extracting 'linux-3.7.3'